jvfe/paper_wdt_panglao/manuscript.md

 {#tbl:cell-counts}

-This study was motivated by the increasing importance of cell-type concepts in light of the Human Cell Atlas [@wikidata:Q46368626], and the utter need for improved inteoperability of biological data.
+This study was motivated by the increasing importance of cell-type concepts in light of the Human Cell Atlas [@wikidata:Q46368626], and the utter need for improved interoperability of biological data.
-We aimed, thus, at providing a case study of the  re-release PandlaoDB in a 5-star Linked Open Data Format while improving the modelling of the necessary concepts on Wikidata.
+Thus, we aimed to provide a case study of making the core information of PandlaoDB available in a 5-star Linked Open Data Format while improving the modeling of the necessary concepts on Wikidata.

 ## Methodology

 ### Data acquisition

-Gene data from Wikidata was acquired using the Wikidata Query Service [@https://query.wikidata.org/] - <https://w.wiki/bWc> for *Homo sapiens* genes and <https://w.wiki/bWe> for *Mus musculus* genes.
+Gene data from Wikidata was acquired using the Wikidata Query Service for *Homo sapiens* genes and *Mus musculus* genes, as well as their HGNC names.

-Data for quality acessment from PanglaoDB was acquired through their metadata database dump repository [@https://github.com/oscar-franzen/PanglaoDB].

-The markers dataset was dowloaded manually from PanglaoDB's website (<https://panglaodb.se/markers/PanglaoDB_markers_27_Mar_2020.tsv.gz>).
+The markers dataset was downloaded manually from PanglaoDB's website (<https://panglaodb.se/markers/PanglaoDB_markers_27_Mar_2020.tsv.gz>).
 It contains 15 columns and 8256 rows.

-For the reconciliation, only the columns `species`, `official gene symbol` and 	`cell type` were used.
+Only the columns `species`, `official gene symbol`, and  `cell type` were used for the reconciliation.

-All data used was handled using the Pandas [@doi:10.5281/zenodo.3630805] library, with the Seaborn [@doi:10.5281/zenodo.4019146] and Matplotlib [@doi:10.5281/zenodo.4030140] libraries being used for plotting.
+All data used was handled using the Pandas [@doi:10.5281/zenodo.3630805] library.

-### Automated matching

-The metadata from PanglaoDB on cell types, tissues (including germ layers) and organs was matched to Wikidata items using the reconciler [@https://pypi.org/project/reconciler/] library with the Wikidata Reconciliation Service [@https://wikidata.reconci.link/], tools that operate under the W3C Reconciliation Service specification [@https://reconciliation-api.github.io/specs/0.1/].

-Further matching was done using a custom stemming function on the item labels, via PorterStemmer from the NLTK library [@isbn:9780596516499].

-Matches were considered perfect if the reconciliation service or the stemming function returned a value of "match" equals to "True".
-Matches were manually analysed for false matches, such as items with same labels but used for different concepts.

-Gene data was matched manually using a Pandas [@doi:10.5281/zenodo.3630805] inner merge, since both data sources contained identifiers, which should be the same.

-### Item quality assessment

-Wikidata items were assessed for their quality by their number of statements, which were acquired using a custom wrapper on the MediaWiki API [@https://www.mediawiki.org/wiki/API:REST_API] and, in the case of gene data, via Wikidata's own query service, as stated in the Data acquisition section.

-Furthermore, items were also assessed by the presence of external identifiers - all of which are Wikidata properties:

-- Ensembl Gene [@doi:10.1093/nar/gkz966] ([P594](https://www.wikidata.org/wiki/Property:P594))
-and Entrez Gene [@doi:10.1093/nar/gks1189] ([P351](https://www.wikidata.org/wiki/Property:P351)) IDs for genes,
-- Cell Ontology [@pmid:27377652] ([P7963](https://www.wikidata.org/wiki/Property:P7963)) IDs for cell types
-- Uberon [@pmid:22293552] ([P1554](https://www.wikidata.org/wiki/Property:P1554)) IDs for organs and tissues.

 ### Class creation on Wikidata

 Classes corresponding to species-neutral classes were retrieved from Wikidata manually using Wikidata's Graphic User Interface.
-The dictionay matching terms in PanglaoDB to Wikidata identifiers were stored in a [reference csv table](https://github.com/jvfe/wikidata_panglaodb/blob/master/improvements/results/cell_type_reference_from_panglao_to_wikidata_31_10_2020.csv).
+The dictionary matching terms in PanglaoDB to Wikidata identifiers were stored in a [reference CSV table](https://github.com/jvfe/wikidata_panglaodb/blob/master/improvements/results/cell_type_reference_from_panglao_to_wikidata_31_10_2020.csv).

-Cell types which were not represented on Wikidata were added to the database via the graphical user interface (<https://www.wikidata.org/wiki/Special:NewItem>) and logged in the reference table.
+Cell types that were not represented on Wikidata were added to the database via the graphical user interface (<https://www.wikidata.org/wiki/Special:NewItem>) and logged in the reference table.

-Species-specific cell types for human and mouse cell types were created for every entry in the reference table, connected to the species-neutral concept via a "[subclass of](http://www.wikidata.org/entity/P279)" property (e.g. every single "[human neutrophil](http://www.wikidata.org/entity/Q101405102)" is a also "[neutrophil](http://www.wikidata.org/entity/Q188417)" ).
+Species-specific cell types for human and mouse cell types were created for every entry in the reference table and connected to the species-neutral concept via a "[subclass of](http://www.wikidata.org/entity/P279)" property (e.g. every single "[human neutrophil](http://www.wikidata.org/entity/Q101405102)" is a also "[neutrophil](http://www.wikidata.org/entity/Q188417)").
-Our approach was analogous to the one taken by the CELDA ontology to create species-specific cell-types, with the difference that they used the `rdfs:subClassOf` class to denothe the subclass relationship [@wikidata:Q21284308].
+Our approach was analogous to the one taken by the CELDA ontology to create species-specific cell-types, with the difference that they used `rdfs:subClassOf` to denote the subclass relationship [@wikidata:Q21284308].

-The reference sheet for species-neutral concepts was used to obtain the "subclass of" for every newly created item.
-Each item was labeled either "human " + the label for the neutral cell type, described as "cell type found in Homo sapiens" and tagged with the statement "[found in taxon](http://www.wikidata.org/entity/P703)" [_Homo sapiens_](https://www.wikidata.org/wiki/Q15978631).
+Each item was labeled "human" + the label for the neutral cell type, described as "cell type found in Homo sapiens" and tagged with the statement "[found in taxon](http://www.wikidata.org/entity/P703)" [_Homo sapiens_](https://www.wikidata.org/wiki/Q15978631).
-An analogous framework was used for mouse cell types, assuming that mouse in PanglaoDB meant [_Mus musculus_](http://www.wikidata.org/entity/Q83310).
+An analogous framework was used for mouse cell types, assuming that "mouse" in PanglaoDB meant [_Mus musculus_](http://www.wikidata.org/entity/Q83310).
 Batch creations were added to Wikidata via the tool Quickstatements (<https://quickstatements.toolforge.org/#/>).

 All genes in PanglaoDB either were already present on Wikidata or resolved to multiple entities and thus were excluded.